Friedman number: Results in base 10

 Michael Brand proved that the density of Friedman numbers among the naturals is 1, which is to say that the probability of a number chosen randomly and uniformly between 1 and n to be a Friedman number tends to 1 as n tends to infinity.
 This result extends to Friedman numbers under any base of representation.
 He also proved that the same is true also for binary, ternary and quaternary nice Friedman numbers.
 The case of base-10 nice Friedman numbers is still open.

 Vampire numbers are a subset of Friedman numbers where the only operation is a multiplication of two numbers with the same number of digits, for example 1260 = 21 × 60.

 Finding 2-digit Friedman numbers

 There usually are fewer 2-digit Friedman numbers than 3-digit and more in any given base, but the 2-digit ones are easier to find.
 If we represent a 2-digit number as mb + n, where b is the base and m, n are integers from 0 to b−1, we need only check each possible combination of m and n against the equalities mb + n = mn, and mb + n = nm to see which ones are true.
 We need not concern ourselves with m + n or m × n, since these will always be smaller than mb + n when n < b.
 The same clearly holds for m − n and m / n.

 Other bases

+Friedman numbers also exist for bases other than base 10.
+For example, 110012 = 25 is a Friedman number in the binary numeral system, since 11001 = 10110.

+The first few known Friedman numbers in other small bases are shown below, written in their respective bases.
+Numbers shown in bold are nice Friedman numbers.